SinghTushar20/Learn-to-Code/01-Basic Computer Science/Assembly/Readme.md

     - The flag register, `rFlags`, is used for status and CPU control information.
       - The rFlag register is updated by the CPU after each instruction and not directly accessible by programs.
       - This register stores status information about the instruction that was just executed.
+  - XMM Registers are a set of dedicated registers used to support 64-bit and 32-bit floating-point operations and Single Instruction Multiple Data (SIMD) instructions.
+    - The SIMD instructions allow a single instruction to be applied simultaneously to multiple data items.
+    - Typical applications include some graphics processing and digital signal processing.
+    - They are a total of 16 XMM registers each of 128 bits starting from xmm0 till xmm15.
+    - Some of the more recent X86-64 processors support 256-bit XMM registers.
+    - XMM registers are also used to support the Streaming SIMD Extensions (SSE).

+- Cache Memory is a small subset of the primary storage or RAM located in the CPU chip.
+  - If a memory location is accessed, a copy of the value is placed in the cache.
+Subsequent accesses to that memory location that occur in quick succession are retrieved from the cache location (internal to the CPU chip).
+  - Comparatively, if a value is in cache, it would be much faster to access that value.
+  - A cache hit occurs when the requested data can be found in a cache, while a cache miss occurs when it cannot.
+  - Successive generations of CPU chips have increased cache memory and improved cache mapping strategies in order to improve overall performance.
+  - Current chip designs typically include an L1 cache per core and a shared L2 cache.
+Many of the newer CPU chips will have an additional L3 cache.

+## Data Representation

+- Data representation refers to how information is stored within the computer.
+- There is a specific method for storing integers which is different than storing floating-point values which is different than storing characters.
+- If not specified, a number is in base-10.
+Additionally, a number preceded by 0x is a hex value.

 ## Skeleton of a assembly program